SpyShelter Detailed User Guide

 To the right of the process name you’ll see a publisher name if the process is signed.
 The publisher’s name will be in grey text.

 The color coding of the icons is straightforward.
 Green Icons signify that an action is allowed by a SpyShelter rule, regardless of whether it has occurred.
 Conversely, Red Icons signal that an action is blocked by a rule.
+For example, if you see a red microphone icon then it means that mic access is blocked by SpyShelter for that specific application.

 The rules